jmchurch1/06-3D-RPG/README.md

 This game is the last project for MSCH-C220

 # Instructions
-- Press E to talk with the NPC
+- Press E to talk with the NPC, press space to move through dialog
 - Complete the task
 - Press E to talk with the NPC again